Naomi Wilson (Courtesy IA Dept. of Public Safety)

 • On Wednesday, Nov.
 5, 2003, Colbert Beets’ 21-year-old son Marcus Beets, a premier drummer, dies from an alleged self-inflicted gunshot wound.
 During a memorial celebration of his life, his uncle, Pastor Wendell Beets, says of his nephew’s death: “This is a tragedy, but it has a Divine purpose.”
 Wendell Beets also says “This didn’t happen for no reason,” and urged those present not to give up on God but to “Cleanse yourself of your sins.”
 Marcus’ uncle, the (now) Bishop Paul Beets, helps conduct his nephew’s services.

-In subsequent years, the Beets brothers continued to make news and suffer financial and personal difficulties as they swapped church locations on a regular basis, dealt with year-after-year property tax delinquencies and one by one by one officiated funeral services for their closest family friends and young family members who met mysterious deaths after very short “illnesses” or alleged “suicides.”
+In subsequent years, the Beets brothers continued to make news and suffer financial and personal difficulties as they swapped church locations regularly, dealt with year-after-year property tax delinquencies, and one by one by one officiated funeral services for their closest family friends and young family members who met mysterious deaths after very short “illnesses” or alleged “suicides.”

 Iowa Cold Cases victim catches eye of Doe Network volunteer